musescore/musescore-old/mscore/manual/README.txt

 CHANGE LOG

+* Drop unimportant words (such as "a") from anchors to match URLs on website
+* Repress pisa warnings unless verbos output requested
 * Repress information about external CSS unless versbose output requested
 * Check whether URL's in handbook match language of handbook
 * Use DejaVu font for all text (allows non-latin characters for Russian handbook)